 Seattle’s nickname is the Emerald City.
-It was known as the Queen City from 1869 to 1982 when it was given the nickname Emerald City as a result of a contest held in 1981.
+It was known as the Queen City from 1869 to

-Millennium will be docked at Pier 66 & it appears that we will be the only cruise ship visiting Seattle on September 16th… so that’s a good thing!
+that we will be the only cruise ship visiting Seattle on September 16th…

 Mt.
 Rainier is a volcanic mountain that is the highest mountain in the Cascades and dominates Seattle's southeastern horizon on clear days.
 In Seattle it is known simply as The Mountain.